nuxt/website-v2/content/en/api/configuration-render.md

 > Use this to configure Content-Security-Policy to load external resources

+Note that these CSP settings are only effective when using Nuxt server to serve your SSR application.

 Note that CSP hashes will not be added if `script-src` policy contains `'unsafe-inline'`.
 This is due to browser ignoring `'unsafe-inline'` if hashes are present.
 Set option `unsafeInlineCompatibility` to `true` if you want both hashes and `'unsafe-inline'` for CSPv1 compatibility.

 In order to add [`<meta http-equiv="Content-Security-Policy"/>`](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) with all the CSP policies you need to set `csp.addMeta` to `true`.
 Please note that this feature is independent from the `csp.policies` configuration, and only adds a `script-src` type policy, and only includes the calculated hashes of the generated inline `<script>` tags.
 The `csp.policies` are **only** added to the response HTTP headers when served using the Nuxt server.